WylieYYYY/hk-service-map/README.md

 	</serviceUnits>
 </ANY>
 ```
-With `ANY` tag in `serviceUnit`, `scripts/localise.js` must be changed in order to display additional tags' names.
+With `ANY` tag in `serviceUnit`, `scripts/localise.js` must be changed in order to display localised names, if no entry is added to the file, XML tag name will be parsed and displayed.